martzcodes/social-hashtag-map/README.md

 Ended up moving instagram to the bottom... didn't realize their api doesn't let you search for multiple tags at once, so I have to figure out how I want to do that...

+Edit: delaying cron-like celery checking for now... would be annoying for development

 ## Checklist

  - [x] Add checklist to readme, remove old stuff